Discover the latest insights and how to future-proof your business with our 2023 Logistics Trends Report

 • Delivery is made to any location within a 50-mile radius of these metro hubs

-Deliverr works with your team every step of the way to ensure freight will arrive on time, intact, and with visibility throughout the process.
+Flexport works with your team every step of the way to ensure freight will arrive on time, intact, and with visibility throughout the process.
 Fewer touch points means reduced risk of dropped or damaged items.
-We offer flat per-pallet pricing which you can explore here.
 We leverage our network of carriers to offer competitive pricing and take the headache out of LTL shipping.

-For more information about our Time Guaranteed LTL offering or any of our other two freight services, check out our recent blog or speak with a Deliverr Freight expert today.
+For more information about our Time Guaranteed LTL offering or any of our other freight services, check out our Help Center article or speak with a member of our team today.